 Improving Outcomes for Children (IOC) is Philadelphia’s delivery of child welfare, juvenile justice, and child abuse prevention services.
 We believe that a community neighborhood approach to service delivery will have a positive impact on child and family safety and well-being.
 Our vision is that fewer children become DHS-involved and that families receive services that are the best fit.
 The four goals of IOC are aligned to make this vision a reality.
 They are:

-- More children and youth maintained safely in their own homes and communities.
+More children and youth are safely in their own homes and communities.

-- More children and youth achieving timely reunification or other permanence.
+More children and youth are reunified more quickly or achieve other permanency.

 If children must be removed from their home of origin, we work to reunify the family as soon as it is safe to do so.
 When reunification is not possible, adoption or permanent legal custodianship may help the child or youth find a permanent home.

 We believe children and youth do best in family-based settings.
 We promote children safe at home whenever possible in family-based foster or kinship when the home of origin is unsafe.
 For youth in the juvenile justice system, we support community-based programs so that they can live with their families and in their school of origin.